 Other, less serious, complications can include inflammation of heart muscles, anemia, inflammation of the tissue and paralysis of the muscles in the throat.
 While these can obviously be very disturbing and, of course worrying, they’re not fatal.

-How long does it take for strangles to go away?
+How long does it take for a horse to recover from strangles?

 Around 90% of horses will make a full recovery, and will no longer be infectious, within three to four weeks but this isn’t the case for 10% of horses.
 While those horses will have made a full recover they can still carry the infection and as a result of this can easily infect other horses.